Questions about using Canvas:

 A dedicated student support website is available at learn.caltech.edu.
 Please refer students there for complete information.

-- The Hixon Writing Center will be conducting its one-to-one meetings with students online; you can find more information at http://writing.caltech.edu/.
+- The Hixon Writing Center has conducted one-to-one meetings with students online; you can find more information at http://writing.caltech.edu/.

-- Deans tutors will continue to be available to support Caltech undergraduates.
-Students are encouraged to utilize whatever video chat apps they prefer in order to communicate most effectively with tutors, and tutors should continue tracking hours as usual.
+- Deans tutors continue to be available to support Caltech undergraduates.
+Students are encouraged to utilize preferred methods to communicate most effectively with tutors, and tutors should continue tracking hours as usual.
 Information can be found at deans.caltech.edu

-- Caltech Accessibility Services for Students will be continue to be available to support students with documented needs.
+- Caltech Accessibility Services for Students continues to be available to support students with documented needs.

 - Counseling support continues to be available to students via telephone and the after-hours service.
 Telephone crisis consultation is available after business hours on weekdays, weekends, and holidays by calling the Counseling Services main line at (626) 395-8331 and pressing "2" when prompted.